KCErb/symm_base/README.md

   * [Symm32](https://gitlab.com/crystal-symmetry/symm32)
   * [SymmSpecies](https://gitlab.com/crystal-symmetry/symm_species) (which builds on `Symm32`)

-Or you can see the above shards in use in some crystal "app"s like
+Or you can see the above shards in use in some crystal applications like
   * [Limit Groups](https://gitlab.com/crystal-symmetry/limit_groups)
   * [Hasse Diagrams](https://gitlab.com/crystal-symmetry/hasse)